walkerhsu/WebGL/README.md

 ## Summary

-This project is about learning WebGL using JavaScript.
+This project is about learning WebGL using JavaScript, including some shader codes for different coloring and textures.

 ## How to run